These Banana Cupcakes with Chocolate Quince Glazing are quick and easy to make and a great way to use up ripe bananas.

 - Place oven rack in the middle of the oven.

 - Preheat oven to 180oC /350 o F.

-- Line a muffin pan with cupcake liners or butter the muffin pan with butter or margarine and then dust with flour and tap out excess.
+- Grease the muffin pan with butter and then dust with flour and tap out excess.

 - Sift flour and mix in baking soda, vanillin, cinnamon, orange zest and salt.

 - In your mixer bowl, beat eggs with sugar on medium speed until smooth.
 Add butter until incorporated, then add bananas, and mix until they mash.
 Add orange juice and mix.
 At this stage the mixture may seem as if it has curdled but that’s fine.
 Increase your mixer speed and beat until light and fluffy

 - Stir in sifted flour just until moistened.